derekburgess/jaws/README.md

 `OPENAI_API_KEY`

-Somewhat Optional: Since OpenAI is not free, by passing --api transformers, or jaws-utils --model jina-code, jaws can download and run on device models from Hugging Face. jaws-compute currently uses jinaai/jina-embeddings-v2-base-code to create embeddings.
-Feel free to adjust the model usage, but either way create an env variable for:
+Optional: Since OpenAI is not free, by passing --api transformers, or jaws-utils --model jina-code, jaws can download and run on device models from Hugging Face (see `config.PACKET_MODELS`; the default is jinaai/jina-embeddings-v2-base-code).
+The bundled models are public and download without any API key — you only need an env variable if you add a gated model to the registry:

 `HUGGINGFACE_API_KEY`